 One of the areas of Martial Arts that is not openly taught are the healing aspects.
 Ancient monks, as well as the warriors, not only were taught the fighting side of their art, but also the health maintenance and self healing part as well.
 At Sacramento Wing Chun and Bak Mei Association, Sifu Chong understands and incorporates the practice of Chi Kung, Acupressure and Thai Massage into his teachings of Fushan Wing Chun Kung Fu.

-Chi Quong is a century old art of internal strengthening and healing.
+Chi Kung is a century old art of internal strengthening and healing.
 The practice of holding certain postures, meditative breathing and mental focus allows for relaxation and stress release for better Chi flow throughout the body.
-Chi Quong or “working of you life force energy” helps the physical body by:
+Chi Kung or “working of your life force energy” helps the physical body by:

 - Strengthening and toning certain muscle groups

 - Activates and keeps vital organs functioning properly

 The practice and benefits of Chi Kung in Eastern cultures is ancient and varied, but the goal is still the same – achieve internal health and spiritual balance.

 At Sacramento Wing Chun and Bak Mei Association, Sifu Chong practices what is called, “Kidney Breathing Returns to Source.”
 The exercises were handed down to Sifu Chong as a closed door student of Grand Master Pan Nam in Fushan.
 This form of Chi Kung is a hard style with focus on the strengthening of the kidneys.
 In Martial Arts and Healing, this organ is considered to be one of the most vital parts of the body.
 Grand Master Pan Nam credits his diligent practice of Chi Kung for his long life.